GeeWee/geewee.github.io/_posts/2021-05-28-fluentassertions.md

 ```

 However this has three drawbacks:
-1. It's verbose - that's a lot of lines, and if your objects grow so will the amount of lines
+1. It's verbose.
+As your object grows, so does the amount of lines you'll need in each test to do assertions.
-2. It doesn't force you to change your tests if your object gains a property.
-If we add an extra field to the object this test will continue to pass.
-We're not reminded that there's a new field to assert on, even if we wanted to assert on all the fields.
+2. It doesn't force you to change your tests if you add a field to your class.
+In this case if we added an extra field our test would continue to pass.
+We're not reminded that there's a new field to assert on.
-3. Multiple test failures aren't aggregated - e.g. in this case the second assert will fail.
-After we fix that, the third assert will fail.
-Conceptually all of these assertions are a single assertion on the object state - not 3 independent assertions[^3].
+3. Multiple test failures aren't aggregated - in the test case above both the second and the third asserts will fail - but we'll only get one error at a time.
+We want all errors at once, as these assertions are a single assertion on the object state - not 3 independent assertions[^3].

 ## The real solution - BeEquivalentTo
-This is the real killer feature of `FluentAssertions` for me.
+`BeEquivalentTo` is the real killer feature of FluentAssertions for me.
 It allows you to compare whether or not two object have equivalent fields.
-It uses reflection to determine whether or not two objects are equal, without us having to write multiple lines of assertions or implement any `Equals` methods.
+It uses reflection to determine whether or not two objects are equal, without needing us to write multiple lines of assertions or implement any `Equals` methods.

 The test above becomes:
 ```csharp